Quantification of powder samples

 You are now at the last step of the sample model wizard.
 The “Minimum area size” is used to automatically exclude smaller unwanted objects (for example dust or dirt).
 Breeze calculates a suggested minimum area size for your data.
 In this example, any objects under 2000 pixels will be excluded from the image (depending on how you did the pixel selection this value might vary).
 A value around 1000-3000 should be OK.

-Press “Finish” to create the sample model and apply this to all images in the study.
+Press “Finish” to create the sample model and apply this to all images in the project.

-In “Table” for the study, you can now see all the sample objects in the images after the sample model has been applied and the background pixels removed.
+In “Table” for the project, you can now see all the sample objects in the images after the sample model has been applied and the background pixels removed.

 Press the “Explore” tab.
 A PCA model has been created based on the average spectrum for each sample.
 Each point in the scatter plot corresponds to a sample and the points are clustered based on spectral similarity.
 Select one or several points to see their average spectrum.